 Blasio Kavuma is a composer, arranger and curator based in London.
-He studied at Bristol University under Michael Ellison, receiving a MA in composition.
-He is now an active collaborator and curator over numerous platforms, including film, visual art and performance art.
+He is an active collaborator over numerous platforms, including theatre, opera, film, visual art and dance.
 His work has been performed by ensembles and soloists in the U.K, U.S and Japan, and his music has featured on BBC radio 3.
-His arrangements have been published by Zig-Zag education.
+His music has been published by label Nonclassical.

-Drawing equally from classical and popular musical traditions, he has developed a sound-world full of rhythmic vitality and stylistic versatility, and is committed to championing forward-thinking music that is accessible to a wide audience.
+Drawing equally from classical and Afro-diasporic musical traditions, he has developed a sound-world full of rhythmic vitality and stylistic versatility, and is committed to championing forward-thinking music that is accessible to a diverse audience.